MacksonMesquita/MacksonMesquita/README.md

 <br>
 My name is Mackson Mesquita, i'm 18 and live in Itatiba, a city in the interior of São Paulo.
   <br>
-I study systems analysis and development in a university of São Francisco.
+I study systems analysis and development.
   <br>
   <br>
 Not long ago, I started my career as a programmer and although I still try to find myself,,